 Satellite broadband involves a dish attached to your home connecting to a satellite, with a wired connection taking the signal from the dish to a modem inside your home.
-The concept of connecting to the internet directly via a satellite is not in itself new, but the idea has grown in popularity as a practical way to reach more remote broadband users.
-It is not currently a widely-available option in the UK as of 2023, partly due to many of the operating costs involved.
+The concept of connecting to the internet directly via a satellite is not in itself new, but the idea has grown in popularity recently as a practical way to reach more remote broadband users.
+It is not currently a widely-available option in the UK, partly due to many of the operating costs involved.

 You can find out more about the different types of broadband available in the UK in our article ‘Which broadband is best?’.

 Many broadband suppliers – including Sky, BT, Vodafone and Plusnet – use the BT-owned Openreach network to provide the infrastructure for standard and FTTC broadband packages.
 This means that if you move from one Openreach-powered deal to another, you can ‘self-install’ your broadband.
 It is a very simple process that involves the new provider telling you the activation date and sending your router in the post.
 On the relevant day, all you need to do is plug the new router into your phone socket and switch it on.
 The router may take a bit of time to connect, so you could have up to an hour of internet downtime while your connection switches over.

 If your existing broadband connection is not through the Openreach network, you may need to have your phone line activated – which can be done remotely – or a new one installed.
 A new phone line will involve an engineer visit, which some providers will charge for.
 It could also involve drilling through an exterior wall and running a cable along the outside of your home.

 If you already have an active phone line then it will take practically no time at all.
 Wait times for an engineer to install a new line or reactivate an old one will depend on where you live, but could be less than a week.
 The process of fitting a new line is usually less than a day of work, while reactivating an old one is even quicker.